hygeos/template-hygeos/{{cookiecutter.__root_folder}}/README.md

 ```
 {% endif %}

-{% if cookiecutter.license  != "Unlicense" %}
+{% if cookiecutter.license  != "Unlicensed" %}
 ## Licencing information

 This software is available under {{cookiecutter.license}} licence.
-See file LICENSE.txt for details on the usage and distribution terms.
+Refer to LICENSE.txt for details on the usage and distribution terms.
 {% endif %}

 ## Referencing